Back to Blog

 Think about this before you start clicking.
 Your Attribution campaign structure should mirror your external marketing structure so you can compare performance apples to apples.

-• Campaign level = channel (Google Ads, Facebook, Email, Influencer)
+• Campaign level = channel (Author Newsletter, Facebook Ads, Book Launch Emails, BookTok Influencers)

-• Ad Group level = specific campaign or audience (Google Brand Keywords, Facebook Lookalike Audience, March Email Blast)
+• Ad Group level = specific campaign or audience (Newsletter April Issue, Facebook Lookalike Audience for Thriller Readers, Pre-Order Launch Sequence)

-• Creative level = individual ad or post (if applicable)
+• Creative level = individual ad, email, or post (if applicable)

 Step 3: Generate Attribution Tags

 For each ad group, Attribution generates a unique URL.
-This is the link you use in your external campaigns instead of your standard Amazon product URL.
+This is the link you use in your external campaigns instead of your standard Amazon book URL.

 Two types of tags:

-• Attribution tags for most platforms — a URL you place as your destination link in Google Ads, Facebook Ads, email campaigns, etc.
+• Attribution tags for most platforms — a URL you place as your destination link in Facebook Ads, email campaigns, social media bios, etc.

-• Attribution tags with measurement pixels for channels where you need impression-level tracking (less common but useful for display campaigns)
+• Attribution tags with measurement pixels for channels where you need impression-level tracking (less common but useful for display ads promoting your book)

 Step 4: Implement Tags Across Your Channels

-Replace your Amazon product URLs with the Attribution-tagged URLs in every external campaign.
+Replace your standard Amazon book URLs with the Attribution-tagged URLs in every external campaign.
 This is the tedious part, but it is critical.
 Any external traffic sent through a non-tagged URL will not be measured.

-• Influencer partnerships — provide influencers with tagged links (consider creating unique tags per influencer to measure individual performance)
+• BookTok and Bookstagram influencer partnerships — provide influencers with tagged links (consider creating unique tags per influencer to measure individual performance)

 Step 5: Wait for Data (Then Act on It)

 Attribution data typically appears within 24-48 hours.
-Give campaigns at least two weeks of running before making major decisions — you need enough data for the numbers to be meaningful.
+Give campaigns at least two weeks of running before making major decisions — you need enough data for the numbers to be meaningful, especially since book buyers often take time to decide.

-How to Use Attribution Data to Make Better Decisions
+How to Use Attribution Data to Make Better Marketing Decisions

 Having the data is step one.
-Using it effectively is where the real value lives.
+Using it effectively is where the real value lives for authors building their readership.

 Kill Underperforming Channels

-If your Google Ads drive a 4:1 return on Amazon but your Facebook campaigns deliver 0.8:1, you now have the data to confidently shift that Facebook budget to Google — or rethink your Facebook strategy entirely.
+If your author newsletter drives a 4:1 return on Amazon book sales but your Facebook campaigns deliver 0.8:1, you now have the data to confidently shift that Facebook budget to growing your email list — or rethink your Facebook ad creative entirely.

 Before Attribution, you would have just kept spending on both and hoping for the best.